Prague has become a very popular tourist destination in recent years and has a lot to offer visitors.

 There are quirky statues and art installations all over the city.
 How many can you find?

-Near Kampa museum, you can find some giant bronze babies.
+Near the Kampa museum, you can find some giant bronze babies.

 A cloaked man sits hunched over near Estates Theatre.

-Don't panic if you see the bronze likeness of Sigmund Freud hanging by a hand to a rooftop on Husova Street.
+Don't panic if you see the bronze likeness of Sigmund Freud hanging by a hand on a rooftop on Husova Street.